Contrerasv742/ece118/lab0/lab0_prelab.md

 2. Test Harness

- - FLEFT_BUMP_MASK: Outputs and checks the battery level of the roach
+ - FLEFT_BUMP_MASK: Outputs and checks the current voltage level of the battery.

  - FRIGHT_BUMP_MASK: Checks the roach's light sensors.